-62.0% of first year students (2,939 total) were given scholarships at Auburn University, averaging $8,910 a piece.
-This puts it in the top 40th percentile of all schools in the country.
+59% of incoming freshmen (2808 total) were awarded scholarships at Auburn University, averaging $9,292.00 a piece.
+This puts it the top 25th percentile among colleges and universities nationwide.

 |Income Level||Percent of Freshman||Average Assistance|